Aliround/AparatDM/README.md

 ## License

-I am new here just use it and send salawat and dua for me.
+I am new here just use it and send salawat and dua for me ❤️.